Recommended Books on Algorithms

-These are some of the books we've found interesting or useful.
+These are some of the books we have found interesting or useful.

 Good algorithm descriptions.
 Covers the major areas in reasonable technical detail, with several alternative algorithms presented for classification, prediction, association rule induction and cluster analysis.